-align\abs is equivalent to align(), except that it aligns to absolute numbers instead of proportions.
-It also supports a few additional arguments to work on a linked entity.
+align_abs is equivalent to align(), except that it aligns to absolute numbers instead of proportions.
+It also supports one additional argument to change the algorithm used.

-The general form of align\abs is:
+The general form of align_abs is :

-In addition to all the arguments supported by align(), $align\abs()$ also supports an optional "link" argument, which makes it work on a linked entity.
+In addition to all the arguments supported by align(), align_abs() also supports an optional "method" argument: